 3) Follow the Sprintax Instructions

-If you had NO U.S. income: Sprintax will generate a completed Form 8843 for you and each of your dependents (if you have any).
+If you did not earn any US income: Sprintax will generate a completed Form 8843 for you and each of your dependents (if you have any).

 With U.S. income: Sprintax will generate your "tax return documents", including either a 1040NR-EZ or a longer form 1040 NR, depending on your circumstances.